lambdaclass/entropy_blog/posts/sgx_StoryTell.md

 ## Wrapping up
 Intel SGX was designed both to protect the hardware and to protect the software from attacks.
-In hardware protection, the main feature is that The memory encryption key randomly changes every power cycle (for example, boot, sleep, or hibernate).
+In hardware protection, the main feature is that the memory encryption key randomly changes every power cycle (for example, boot, sleep, or hibernate).
 The key is stored within the CPU and is not accessible.
-In software protection, we have that the enclave environment cannot be entered via classic function calls, jumps, register manipulation, or stack manipulation.
+Regarding software protection, the enclave environment cannot be entered via classic function calls, jumps, register manipulation, or stack manipulation.
 The only way to call an enclave function is via a new instruction that performs several protective checks.
-There are many advantages to not considering the use of SGX.
+As you can see there are many pros to the use of SGX.